lucasamtaylor01/lucasamtaylor01/README.md

 <p>My last project was "calcformulas" (<i>Calculator of physical formulas [of high school] by filling forms</i> - <b>Showing the calculation step by step</b>), I made when I was 15.
 Although it's out of the app shop, it's available at this link: <br>
 https://sameapk.com/calcformulas/ </p>

 <p> I'm looking to develop another personal project in order to challenge myself and test my skills.
-I use GitHub to get in touch with people in the know and, consequently, get in touch with phenomenal projects.</p>
+I use GitHub to get in touch with people in the know and, consequently, get in touch with amazing projects.</p>
 </section>

 <section>